 Medicare Advantage plans use Risk Adjustment Factor (RAF) scores to determine patient care expenses.
 The RAF is therefore a benchmark that enables the Centers for Medicare & Medicaid Services (CMS) to estimate future spending.
 With higher RAF scores, the amount Medicare pays Medicare Advantage plans for patient care also increases.
-Ultimately the goal is to improve patient outcome with reduced costs.
+Ultimately the goal is to improve patient outcomes with reduced costs.
 Risk adjustment can also affect physician income.
 More recently, Medicare is using the HCC model to allocate costs for patients in Medicare Accountable Care Organizations.

 A patient’s RAF is determined by several criteria, including Hierarchical Condition Categories (HCC).
 These are derived from the retrospective analysis of billed diagnoses codes (ICD10 codes).
 Deriving RAF for HCCs is relatively straightforward.
 But it is not enough to just add HCC codes to the patient’s encounter.
 Physicians must also provide a plan of care to support the listed HCC code each year.
-To stay compliant, the MEAT strategy can be followed to ensure that each HCC diagnoses has been assessed.
+To stay compliant, the MEAT strategy can be followed to ensure that each HCC diagnosis has been assessed.
 MEAT is an acronym for monitor, evaluate, assess, or treat.
 If each diagnosis has one of the below documented, then the addition of that diagnosis is justified.

-Monitor – signs, symptoms of the diagnoses
+Monitor – signs, and symptoms of the diagnoses

 Evaluate – test results, assessing response to treatment